Massy, Essonne

 Massy (/fr/) is a commune in the southern suburbs of Paris, France.
 It is located 14.7 kilometres (9.1 mi) from the center of Paris.

 Population

 Massy underwent rapid development within a short period of time, transforming from a large borough of 6,000 inhabitants in 1950 to a town exceeding 37,000 inhabitants in 1968.
 Since then, its population of around 40,000 has remained relatively stable.
 Its population grew again after 2000 because of new constructions.

-The inhabitants of Massy are known as Massicois.
+The inhabitants of Massy are known as Massicois in French.